-This chopped taco salad makes enough to feed a family of 6.. maybe even 8 depending on how much everyone can consume.
-I had enough for lunch the next day.
-However, I just kept the chips and salad dressing off to the side and just added it in before eating.
+This chopped taco salad makes enough to feed a family of 4.
+However, you could also meal prep this for meals during the week.
+I would recommend keeping the chips and salad dressing off to the side and just added it in right before eating.

 Chopped Taco Salad